develop-me/bootcamp--week-05--tooling/quiz/README.md

 ## 10. npm & gulp

-We're starting working on a new project and want to bring in some of our favourite workflow from a previous project.
+We're starting working on a new project and want to bring in some of our favourite gulp workflow from a previous project.

 What steps should we take and what commands will we need to run?

+*Note: this idea is to save work starting a new project by re-using a setup you've made before*

 ## 11. Git, npm & gulp